-- (E) The College's approved learning management system may be used to deliver all campus-delivered courses (C or L) sections where applicable.
-The LMS will be used to deliver all W2, W3, W4V, and W4X sections. - (F) The use of any other publisher-hosted software must be approved by the chair of the department, the Director of eStarkState, and the academic dean of the division, when textbook selection is finalized, to ensure compatibility with the College's approved LMS and accessibility for students. - (G) The course syllabus, which includes a master syllabus and a class syllabus, for an eLearning-delivered course will utilize the approved College course syllabus for that course with the inclusion of any eLearning-specific requirements for that course section.
+- a.
+W4A All required synchronous online learning. - b.
+W4B All synchronous online learning and on-campus attendance required. - c.
+W4C Majority required synchronous online with some asynchronous online learning. - d.
+W4D Majority required synchronous online with some oncampus attendance. - e.
+W4E Majority asynchronous online with a combination of on-campus attendance and/or synchronous online learning. - f.
+W4F Majority required on-campus attendance with some asynchronous online learning. - g.
+W4G Majority required on-campus attendance with some synchronous online learning. - (E) The College's approved learning management system will be used to deliver all face-to-face sections where applicable, Web 2, Web 3, and Web 4 sections.
+The use of any other publisher-hosted software must be approved by the chair of the department, the Director of eStarkState, and the academic dean of the division prior to the beginning of the semester to ensure compatibility with the College's approved LMS and accessibility for students. - (F) The course syllabus, which includes a master syllabus and a class syllabus, for an eLearning-delivered course will utilize the approved College course syllabus for that course with the inclusion of any eLearning-specific requirements for that course section.
 The course syllabus will be available to students on the first day of the class session.
-Students are required to satisfy the requirements outlined in the syllabus in order to take an eLearning course. - (H) Remote access to core student services including the admissions, registration, financial aid, advising, payment, tutoring, and testing processes must be provided for all fully online students.
+Students are required to satisfy the requirements outlined in the syllabus in order to take an eLearning course. - (G) Remote access to core student services including the admissions, registration, financial aid, advising, payment, tutoring, and testing processes must be provided for all fully online students.